 What we use bank valuations for

-When you want to buy a new property, refinance or access the equity in your home, we have to make sure we’re not lending you more than the value of the property.
+When you want to buy a new property, refinance or access the equity in your home, the bank has to make sure we’re not lending you more than the value of the property.

 We’ll only sell your home if you’re having serious trouble with the loan or you’re really behind with your mortgage repayments.
-If we have to sell your home quickly, it may be for a lower amount than what you’d ask for.
+If NAB has to sell your home quickly, it may be for a lower amount than what you’d ask for.

 What we look for in a bank valuation

 Sometimes, we may need to get access inside the property and at other times we can do a valuation from the street.
-Generally, we work out the value by looking at the home for details such as:
+Generally, NAB will work out the value by looking at the home for details such as:

 - general location and council zoning

 - building structure and condition.

 Finding out the market value of your home